galaxyproject/galaxy-hub/src/events/2020-03-admin/index.md

 # Instructors

-We currently have four confirmed (and highly experienced!) instructors:
+We currently have these confirmed (and highly experienced!) instructors:

 * [Nate Coraor](/src/people/nate/index.md), lead sysadmin of [usegalaxy.org](https://usegalaxy.org), a software engineer for the Galaxy Project, ...
 * [Saskia Hiltemann](https://github.com/shiltemann), administrator of [Galaxian](https://bioinf-galaxian.erasmusmc.nl/galaxy/) the Galaxy server hosted by Erasmus MC, longtime tool developer, co-founder of the Galaxy Training Network, ...